Giangiui/dagonstar/docs/documentation.md

 The ```size``` value refers to the instance type of your virtual machine.
 A complete list of instance types can be found at  [https://aws.amazon.com/ec2/instance-types/](https://aws.amazon.com/ec2/instance-types/).

-Next, we need to specify the SSH parameters to enable the communication between the DagOnStar engine and the virtual machines.
+Next, we need to specify the SSH parameters to enable the communication between the DAGonStar engine and the virtual machines.
 You can create a new SSH key or choose an existing one, previously loaded on the platform of your cloud provider's platform.

 To create a new key, declare a dictionary as follows: